-New Horizons provides a full suite of targeted outsourcing solutions to assist organizations of all kinds with their expansion into France.
-We offer comprehensive professional employer organization (France PEO), employer of record, and payroll services to help you expand faster and more successfully into France, without the hassle.
-In addition, our dedicated in-house recruitment branch can also help you to source, hire, and onboard new workers locally, even if you don’t have an entity in France.
+Horizons provides a full suite of targeted outsourcing and employment solutions to assist organizations of all kinds with hiring employees in France.
+We offer comprehensive professional employer organization (France PEO), employer of record, and payroll services to help you hire in France more quickly, cost-effectively, and without the need for a local subsidiary or legal entity.
+In addition, our dedicated in-house recruitment branch can help you to source, hire, and onboard new workers in France.

 Our France PEO simplifies your expansion